xlab-si/xopera-docs/docs/cli.rst

 .. danger::

-    Be very careful with your orchestration secrets (such as SSH private keys, cloud credentials, passwords ans so on) that are stored as opera inputs.
+    Be very careful with your orchestration secrets (such as SSH private keys, cloud credentials, passwords and so on) that are stored as opera inputs.
     To avoid exposing them don't share the inputs file and the created opera storage folder with anyone.